chriswrightdesign/websites-for-non-jerks/README.md

 - Did you put your resources on CDNs where relevant?
 - Did you run a bandwidth restriction tool to test how the site loads at different bandwidths?
 [Charles Proxy](http://www.charlesproxy.com/), [Slowy app](http://slowyapp.com/)
 - Run tests on mobitest? or something like it?
 [Akamai mobile test](http://mobitest.akamai.com/m/index.cgi)
 - Have you destroyed social button sleaze? or come up with a solution to replace social button sleaze with just links?
-[Sweep the sleaze](http://ia.net/blog/sweep-the-sleaze/)
+[Sweep the sleaze](http://ia.net/blog/sweep-the-sleaze/), [Social count by the filament group](http://filamentgroup.com/lab/socialcount/)
 - Considered not using Wordpress/Drupal/whatever and switching to a Static site generator?
 [Jekyll](http://jekyllrb.com/)

 #9.
 Kinetic